Turekkerem/Veneronica/README.md

 The name was chosen as an inside joke — dark, slightly vulgar, and not immediately associated with malware, which fits the overall PoC character of this project.

-> _“Veneronica — a quick thrill born from cheap intentions.
-You don't pay for her upfront, and you never pay her with money, but in time, the toll of her actions is devastating.”_
+> _“Veneronica — an illusion of fleeting thrills.
+Do not call her affordable; you pay her almost nothing in money, yet her actions will ultimately cost you everything else.”_

 <sub>Veneronica — Academic PoC.
 Use responsibly.</sub>
 </div>